Simple

 simple("${body.address.lines[last-1]}")

-And the 3rd last is of course:
+And the third last is, of course:

 simple("${body.address.lines[last-2]}")